 - 10.1.12 We conduct transactions through or with brokers, clearing houses, market counterparties and other agents.
 The assets of the Sub-Funds are held by the Custodian and/or the sub-custodians appointed in various jurisdictions.
 The Sub-Funds will be subject to the risk of the inability of any such counterparty or custodian to perform its obligations, whether due to insolvency, bankruptcy or other causes.
 A Sub-Fund may invest in instruments such as notes, bonds or warrants the performance of which is linked to a market or investment.
 Such instruments are issued by a range of counterparties and through its investment, the Sub-Fund will be exposed to the counterparty (or credit) risk of the issuer, in addition to the investment exposure it seeks. - 10.1.13 A Sub-Fund may make distributions to Holders out of its income and/or (if income is insufficient) out of its capital.
 Any distributions made (whether out of income and/or capital) may cause the Net Asset Value of the Sub-Fund to fall.
 Further, distributions out of the capital may amount to a partial return of your original investment and may result in reduced future returns for you.
 Please note that if distributions are made, such distributions are not a forecast, indication or projection of the future performance of the Sub-Fund.
-Unless otherwise stated in the relevant Annex, distributions are at our discretion and are not guaranteed, and the making of any distribution does not imply that further distributions (if at all).
-If a distribution rate is stated in the Annex, please note that the rate is not an indication of the future or target performance (or rate of return) of the relevant Sub-Fund or Class (as the case may be). - 10.1.14 A Sub-Fund may invest and have direct access to certain eligible China "A" Shares (as defined below) via the Stock Connects (as defined below).
+Unless otherwise stated in the relevant Annex, distributions are at our discretion and are not guaranteed, and the making of any distribution does not imply that further distributions will be made and we reserve the right to vary the frequency and/or amount of distributions (if at all).
+If a distribution rate is stated in the Annex, please note that the rate is not an indication of the future or target performance (or rate of return) of the relevant Sub-Fund or Class (as the case may be).

+10.1.14 A Sub-Fund may invest and have direct access to certain eligible China "A" Shares (as defined below) via the Stock Connects (as defined below).